This bibliography features interracial literature for children and young adults. The intent is not to be comprehensive but rather to highlight.

 ALLISON by Allen Say (Houghton Mifflin, 1997).
 When she tries on her kimono, Allison realizes that she looks more like Mei Mei, the doll she’s always had, than she does either of her parents.
 She breaks some of her parents’ things, and she says she doesn’t belong to them.
 But by befriending a stray cat, Allison subtly comes to find there are many ways to create a family.
 A story linked to international adoption.
 Ages 4-up.

-THE AUNT IN OUR HOUSE by Angela Johnson with pictures by David Soman (Orchard, 1996).
+THE AUNT IN OUR HOUSE by Angela Johnson, illustrated by David Soman (Orchard, 1996).
 I wonder what it is that makes the apparently white aunt so thoughtful as she joins the household of her brother, his African-American wife, and their children.
-Something in the art and text suggests that this is something of a refuge for her, or perhaps I'm reading it wrong.
-But it's clear that "our house" is not the problem.
+Something in the art and text suggests that this is something of a refuge for her, or perhaps I’m reading it wrong.
+But it’s clear that “our house” is not the problem.
 The aunt loves the children and their parents and, of course, the safe house.
 One of those rare books that shows a family that just happens to be bi-racial rather than having that theme central to the story (there is a need for both, but this type is less common).
 Ages 4-up.

 BRINGING ASHA HOME by Uma Krishnaswami, illustrated by Jamel Akib (Lee & Low, 2006).
 How Arun aches for the arrival of his adopted baby sister, Asha, expected any day from India.
 How long it takes!
 Will Rakhi Day, the Hindu holiday of brothers and sisters, somehow still connect these long-distance siblings?
 Ages 4-up.